AlexMercer00/CryptoVision/README.md

 - Detailed list view with expandable information
 - Sorting options: All, Trending, Top Gainers, Top Losers
 - Responsive design for desktop and mobile devices
+- The API used in the crypto tracker is the CoinGecko API

 ## Technologies Used